-- the effectiveness of our sales force, in particular new sales people as we increase the size of our sales force; - the discretionary nature of purchasing and budget cycles and decisions; - the obstacles placed by a customer's procurement process; - our ability to convert users of our free offerings to paying customers; - · economic conditions and other factors impacting customer budgets; - · customer evaluation of competing products during the purchasing process; and - · evolving customer demands.
+- the effectiveness of our sales force, in particular new sales people as we increase the size of our sales force; - the discretionary nature of purchasing and budget cycles and decisions; - the obstacles placed by a customer's procurement process; - our ability to convert users of our free offerings to paying customers; - economic conditions and other factors impacting customer budgets; - · customer evaluation of competing products during the purchasing process; and - evolving customer demands.

 Given these factors, it is difficult to predict whether and when a sale will be completed and when revenue from a sale will be recognized, particularly the timing of revenue recognition related to the term license portion of our subscription revenue.
+In addition, as a result of the COVID-19 pandemic, rising inflation and interest rates, and global economic uncertainty, potential customers may consider reducing or delaying, technology or other discretionary spending, which could also result in an extension of our sales cycle.
 This could impact the variability and comparability of our quarterly revenue results and may have an adverse effect on our business, results of operations and financial condition.

-We have a limited history with our subscription offerings and pricing model and if, in the future, we are forced to reduce prices for our subscription offerings, our revenue and results of operations will be harmed.
+We may be forced to reduce prices for our subscription offerings and as a result our revenue and results of operations will be harmed.

-We have limited experience with respect to determining the optimal prices for our subscription offerings.
 As the market for databases evolves, or as new competitors introduce new products or services that compete with ours, we may be unable to attract new customers or convert users of our free offerings to paying customers on terms or based on pricing models that we have used historically.
 In the past, we have been able to increase our prices for our subscription offerings, but we may choose not to introduce or be unsuccessful in implementing future price increases.
 As a result of these and other factors, in the future we may be required to reduce our prices or be unable to increase our prices, or it may be necessary for us to increase our services or product offerings without additional revenue to remain competitive, all of which could harm our results of operations and financial condition.